alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 Community Building Team before any involvement of HR in the interactions that take place within the team.

-If the reportee is a Turing employee, for instance, Community Managers and senior researchers, and the incident is considered out of the scope of this Code of Conduct due to the severity of the matter/case, an HR process (formal or informal), will be started.
+If the reportee is a Turing employee, for instance, Community Managers and senior researchers and the incident is considered out of the scope of this Code of Conduct due to the severity of the matter/case, an HR process (formal or informal), will be started.
-In this case, the report will be passed to the HR and/or appropriate personnel under the Turing policies and their policy related enforcement mechanism will take precedent over this Code of Conduct enforcement.
+In this case, the report will be passed to the HR and/or appropriate personnel under the Turing policies and their policy-related enforcement mechanism will take precedent over this Code of Conduct enforcement.

 All the Turing employees have the obligation to read and understand the staff policies, which include: